 We belong to many carefully selected business and trade associations around the world.
 We work with these groups because they represent our industry and the larger business community in policy discussions on issues where we have a common interest or objective.
 To learn more about our support for these organizations, please see here.

-The United States Securities and Exchange Commission (SEC) requires a company to disclose if our products contain certain minerals (gold, tin, tungsten, and tantalum) that:
+The United States Securities and Exchange Commission (SEC) requires our company to disclose if our products contain certain minerals (gold, tin, tungsten, and tantalum) that:

 These minerals are known as conflict minerals.
-PMI’s internal policy and due diligence process on the use of conflict minerals states that we will not knowingly procure conflict minerals that originate from the DRC or an adjoining country
+PMI’s policy and due diligence process on the use of conflict minerals is not to knowingly procure conflict minerals that originate from the DRC or an adjoining country – and we ask our direct suppliers to undertake reasonable due diligence with their supply chains to assure the same – unless those minerals are determined to be ‘conflict free’.

 For more information on this topic, we invite you to read our most recent Conflict Minerals Report.

-We promote educational opportunities for the underprivileged with a focus on tobacco farmers and their families.
+We promote access to education and educational opportunities for the underprivileged with a focus on tobacco farmers and their families.